szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 ...
 World!
 ```

 The whole point of asyncio is to execute tasks concurrently.
 Naturally, I had to dig deeper for examples elsewhere and refactored them to my own understanding.
-The common pattern observed is the use of `asyncio.gather`.
+The key here is to understand the `async` and `await` keywords placement and how to use `asyncio.gather` to achieve concurrency.

 ```python
 # async_tasks.py